MISELLO/sudoku-solver-go/README.md

     make

-Alternativelly, you can compile it yourself with:
+Alternatively, you can compile it yourself with:

     go build -o sudoku-solver.exe main.go input.go output.go

-It is recomended but not mandatory to have installed `gocyclo`, `goimports`, `misspell` and `golint`.
+It is recommended but not mandatory to have installed `gocyclo`, `goimports`, `misspell` and `golint`.

 ## Usage